 Barbara

-How this Fast Diet Lifestyle works: Eat these meals tomorrow.
-On Thursday, eat the meals that will be posted on Wednesday.
+How this Fast Diet Lifestyle works: Eat these meals tomorrow, for a calorie total of less than 600.
+On another day this week, eat the meals from a different post, another day of eating 600 calories or less.
 Eat sensibly the other days of the week.
-That’s it.
-Simple way to lose weight and be healthier.
+That’s it: a simple way to lose weight and be healthier.
+Join me in the Fasting Lifestyle.

 Sprouted Bake w: B-berries

-1 two-oz egg ¼ c radish or alfalfa or mung sprouts 1/2 oz avocado 1 Tbsp low-fat cottage cheese ¼ cup blueberries blackish coffee or blackish tea or lemon in hot water 5-6 oz fruit smoothie, green smoothie or natural apple cider
+++1 two-oz egg +++ ¼ c radish or alfalfa or mung sprouts ++++1 oz avocado ++++ 1 Tbsp 2%-fat cottage cheese ++++ ¼ cup blueberries ++++ optional: blackish coffee or blackish tea ++++ optional: 5-6 oz fruit smoothie, green smoothie or natural apple cider

 Mash the avocado and mix with the cottage cheese.
 Heat the toaster oven to 350 degrees F. Spritz a 1-cup ramekin with cooking oil or spray and put the sprouts in it.
 Whisk the egg with the avocado mixture and pour over the sprouts.
 Season with salt and pepper to taste.
 Bake for 12-15 minutes.
 Portion the fruit and pour the beverages.
 Rich and smooth.